 Whimsical Themes for Your Winter Wonderland

 Jennifer Perkins decorated this adorable slim white Christmas tree for her daughter.
-As you can see, it’s decorated with the sweet stuff that girly dreams are made of.
-She used ice cream pompom cones, cake boxes, and sundae cups as decorations.
-Jen also whipped up DIY air-dry clay ice cream cone ornaments.
+Feast your eyes on the sweet stuff that girly dreams are made of!
+The crafty mom used ice cream pompom cones, cake boxes, and sundae cups as decorations.
 Check out that lollipop tree topper!

 Tiffany of Parenthood.
 Baby.
 Style wanted a white artificial Christmas tree that her toddler would also love.
 She accessorized it with shatter-proof ornaments and small stuffed toys.

-If you have a young child at home, choose a smaller tree and make sure it’s anchored to the ground.
+Tip: If you have a young child at home, choose a smaller tree and make sure it’s anchored to the ground.
 This prevents the tree from toppling over.
 Always keep your kid’s safety in mind.

 Decorating twins Kelli and Kristi of Lollyjane went for a Christmas village look.
 They dolled up their white tree with putz houses and tiny bottle brush trees.
-To personalize the houses, they painted them in bright colors: aqua, coral, mint, and mustard.
-They also glued on DIY pipe cleaner wreaths for extra detail.
+The personalized mini houses were painted in bright colors: aqua, coral, mint, and mustard.
+DIY pipe cleaner wreaths were also glued on for extra detail.
 Check out that sign under the tree.
 We know.
 This is too cute for words!

 We are over the moon with Krys of Melodrama’s spacey take on classic holiday décor.
 She hung boomerang shapes, UFOs, starbursts, and a few vintage-looking ornaments on her white tree.
 Instead of Christmas lights, she used a color wheel to up her lighting game.